-Staff should consider whether the whole of the educational visit is covered by the Schools' existing insurances.
-If not, staff should consider whether separate insurance is required.
+In consultation with the Bursar staff should consider whether the whole of the educational visit is covered by the Schools' existing insurances.
+If not, the Bursar should consider whether separate insurance is required.

 Parents should be told which insurances are arranged by the School and which are arranged and payable by Parents.
 Parents should be told of any insurances that have not been verified, for example, host parents abroad.